Save £300 on 5 April 2021 departure

 collection of European masterpieces.
 (B)

-Peterhof to view the exterior of Peter the Great’s
+to Peterhof to view the exterior of the

 Morning at leisure.
 Afternoon transfer to the